07.9.2014 | 4:54 am

 Yep, I am the now the proud owner of an Ibis Tranny 29 frame.
 Now I have to wait patiently — oh so patiently — for a week while my wheels, suspension fork, stem, cranks, brakes and other components make their way from SRAM headquarters to my house.

 It’s a giddy feeling, waiting for everything you need for your new Ibis mountain bike to arrive.
-One that you could very well be feeling yourself soon if you win in a fundraiser to help the Vermont Mountain Bike Association raise money to build more and better trails
+One that you could very well be feeling yourself soon if you win in a fundraiser to help the Vermont Mountain Bike Association raise money to build more and better trails.

 To be entered to win, you just need to donate in multiples of $5.
-On July 20, they draw, and whoever wins gets to pick any Ibis you want — Ripley, a Tranny, a Mojo, or a Hakkalugi — complete with a SRAM build, including a full-on X1 drivetrain, a PIKE suspension fork, and wheels to go with.
+On July 20, they draw, and whoever wins gets to pick any Ibis you want — a Ripley, a Tranny, a Mojo, or a Hakkalugi — complete with a SRAM build, including a full-on X1 drivetrain, a PIKE suspension fork, and wheels to go with.

 Click here, make a donation.
 You might win a dream bike, and you’ll for sure help a great organization build a great trail system.